Abd-007/Switch-Emulators-Guide/Ryujinx.md

 **Video Core Error:** Vulkan drivers are out of date.
 - If you use a Nvidia GPU, install the file from https://developer.nvidia.com/vulkan-beta-45836-windows-10-dch
 - For AMD GPU users, just update to latest ***optional*** drivers in the AMD Software Panel.
+- If this occurs on Steam Deck, something could be very wrong with your setup.
+You would likely need more support than what can be offered here.

 **"NCA Header key could not be found" error:** Keys are outdated